-If you’re part of the online blogging community, you’ll know that, while cool and brilliant and accepting and wonderful, it’s also very… repetitive.Read More »
+If you’re part of the online blogging community, you’ll know that, while cool and brilliant and accepting and wonderful, it’s also very… repetitive.Continue reading “5 Things I Want to See More In Blogging”

 So, last week, I turned nineteen.
 It was a great day.
 I spent the morning with Connor and his family, relaxing, before coming home to spend the afternoon with mum and pampering myself before holding a surprise birthday party for my mum, which went better than I could have expected.
 I ended the night by going from the party to a club in town and then forgetting my door key when I got home.